EmmaUmeh/Technical-WritingDocs/main/communicationSystem.md

 >  Note: Does hardware and software plays thesame role.
 No, they don't.
 Hardware is the physical components of a computer, such as the processor, the motherboard, the hard drive, the RAM, and other components, while software is a set of instructions that tells the hardware how to perform tasks.
 Hardware is responsible for actually performing the tasks, while software tells the hardware what tasks to perform.

 #### Principles of communication system between (Hardware and Software)
+Here are some following principles that communicate between systems:

-1. Consistent Interface: The interface between hardware and software should be consistent and easy to use.
+> - Consistent Interface: The interface between hardware and software should be consistent and easy to use.
 It should be designed in a way that allows for quick and efficient communication.

-2. Standard Protocols: A standard protocol should be used for communication between hardware and software components.
+> - Standard Protocols: A standard protocol should be used for communication between hardware and software components.
 This helps to ensure that information is exchanged in a consistent and reliable manner.

-3. Error Checking: Error checking should be implemented to detect any errors that may occur during communication between hardware and software.
+> - Error Checking: Error checking should be implemented to detect any errors that may occur during communication between hardware and software.

-4. Data Encryption: Data encryption should be used to protect the data being exchanged between hardware and software.
+> - Data Encryption: Data encryption should be used to protect the data being exchanged between hardware and software.

 5. Security Measures: Security measures should be taken to ensure that unauthorized access to the software or hardware is not possible.